 UW Azure AD Domains and Tenants

-The primary Azure AD tenant used at the UW is uwnetid.onmicrosoft.com.
-It has a default domain of cloud.washington.edu.
-The primary domain used by this tenant is uw.edu, with many UW NetIDs automatically provisioned for use.
+The Azure AD tenant used at the UW is uwnetid.onmicrosoft.com.
+It has a primary domain of cloud.washington.edu, but the domain used most commonly in this tenant is uw.edu, with many UW NetIDs automatically provisioned for use.
 The list of all domains associated with this tenant is:

 Of those domains, all that include “uw.edu” are federated, while the others are not.

 Other UW Azure AD tenants exist and are also managed.
 The UW has guidance on when a new Azure AD Tenant should be created and when the existing enterprise Azure AD tenant should be leveraged.
 If in doubt, contact email@example.com for assistance.

 Some specific notes about items which differ from the generic diagram:

 - The NETID AD gets identity data from the UW NetID service, the Identity Registry, and the Groups Service.

 - We do not use ADFS, but rather leverage password hash sync.

 - Items missing aren’t in use or planned